ToMAP: Training Opponent-Aware LLM Persuaders with Theory of Mind: Methodology

-where $D$ is the dataset, $ r$ is the reward function, $\beta$ is a hyperparameter controlling KL penalty and $ \mathbf{X}_{\text{ref}}$ is the reference policy of the persuader.
+We adopt proximal policy optimization (PPO)~\citep{schulman2017proximal}, a widely-used and stable algorithm, to train the persuader policy $\mathbf{X}$, optimizing it with the standard PPO objective function: where $D$ is the dataset, $ r$ is the reward function, $\beta$ is a hyperparameter controlling KL penalty and $ \mathbf{X}_{\text{ref}}$ is the reference policy of the persuader.
 Notably, $x=(p_\text{debate},Q,H)$ contains the system prompt, target claim, as well as the conversation history.